Skip to main content

 NOTE: Configuring your DMARC (see below) is required.
 If you do not have a DMARC policy enabled, your emails may not be delivered to recipients' inboxes.

-If Method emails are being sent to spam, this will require you to go to your hosting provider and asking your domain administrator to properly set up your DNS configuration.
+If Method emails are being sent to spam, this will require you to go to your hosting provider and ask your domain administrator to properly set up your DNS configuration.

 Definition of Terms